jhpyle/docassemble/_docs/objects.md

 returns `'its reason'`.

 <a name="DAObject.as_serializable"></a>The `.as_serializable()` method
-returns a representation of the object and its attributes that uses a [Python dict] as the base and other basic data types for the attributes, so that the object can be serialized to [JSON].
-The conversion is not reversible, and much information cannot be converted, but this can be a useful way to access information in your objects.
+returns a representation of the object and its attributes.
+Objects are converted to [Python dict]s, so that they can be serialized to [JSON].
+The conversion is not reversible, and much information cannot be converted.
+Nevertheless, this can be a useful way to access information in your objects in other systems.
 See also the [`all_variables()`] function.

 <a name="DAObject.copy_shallow"></a>The `copy_shallow()` method
 creates a copy of the object and gives it a new intrinsic name.